nacular/doodle/docs/pointer.md

 ## Event Filtering

-### Pointer events also "sink" from root ancestors down to their target.
+### Pointer events also "sink" from root ancestors down to their target

 The first phase of pointer event handling is the "sink" phase.
 It runs **before** the "bubbling" phase.
 The root ancestor and all descendants toward the `target` View are notified of the event before the target is.